The average settlement amount for a personal injury car accident case in the United States is approximately $19,000.

 There is no question that insurance companies consider the trial record of the lawyers before making a settlement offer.
 Do your lawyers have a history of success at trial?
 If they do, the settlement value of your case will go up.

 So, in summary, there is no average personal injury settlement calculator.
 Artificial intelligence has not come that far.
-But if you do your research - see above - you have a chance of getting a pretty good understanding of what the typical injury claim reasonable settlement ranges for your case might be.
+But if you do your research – see above – you can get a pretty good understanding of what the typical injury claim reasonable settlement ranges for your case might be.